 2. Holi Quiz

 We all love trivia, so why miss out on a trivia session about Holi?
 You may think that everyone knows everything about Holi, but we bet that you would have a hard time naming what holi is called in Goa (don’t cheat and look above)!
-Using an employee engagement event app can make these contests a breeze to run.
+Using a mobile event app can make these contests a breeze to run.